trigvi/telegrammo/README.md

     @<TELEGRAM_MAIN_BOT_USERNAME>  /subscriptions
     ```

-* Once he has subscribed to one of our sub-bots, he will receive a message whenever we hit our API endpoint to send a message to all subscribers of that sub-bot.
+* Once he has subscribed to one of our sub-bots, he will receive all messages we send to that sub-bot's subscribers through our API.